Code of Conduct International Student Higher Education

 Agent:

-An individual, company or other organisation that provides services on a contractual basis to (prospective) international students desiring to study in the Netherlands, or that provide services to educational institutions organise information activities and recruit international students.
+An individual, company or other organization that provides services on a contractual basis to (prospective) international students desiring to study in the Netherlands, or that provide services to education institutions organize information activities and recruit international students.

 Code of Conduct: